-Prerequisite: Consent of Program Coordinator.
+Prerequisite: Permission of the program coordinator.
 Corequisite: Student must have completed all freshman level technology courses and have a GPA of 2.50 or better.
 Student will work in industry gaining hands-on experience while applying academic knowledge acquired during their first year of classroom/laboratory college education.
 A specific project will be agreed upon by the co-op student, industry supervisor, and faculty advisor.
-A minimum of 225 documented industry contact hours must be devoted by the coop student during the semester internship.
+A minimum of 225 documented industry contact hours must be devoted by the co-op student during the semester internship.